Deploying Highly Available Services with Cisco Nexus Dashboard

 Both NDI and NDFC services tolerate the loss of a single ND primary node.
 A single cluster node loss can be restored by failing over to a standby node.

 If a single primary node failure happens, Nexus Dashboard may experience a short temporary disruption of services while the platform rebalances its resources.
+Services will run in degraded state and will try as best effort to support all functions.

 Note: Losing secondary nodes may destabilize the system for a short period of time as services must rebalance across the remaining nodes.
 This implies possible slowness of the system in terms of responsiveness.